FoPt-workshop/FoPt-workshop.github.io/_pages/call_for_abstracts.md

 nav_order: 2
 ---

 The First Workshop on the Foundations of Post-training (FoPt 2025) invites submissions of abstracts addressing theoretical and empirical challenges in post-training, in a single non-archival track.
 Submitted abstracts can be up to one page long, and accepted abstracts will be presented as posters at the workshop.
-Paper submissions are due on **Monday, May 19th, 2025**.
+Paper submissions are due on **Wednesday, May 21st, 2025**.

 The workshop solicits contributions addressing fundamental questions related to post-training in various levels of abstraction, including but not limited to the following topics of interest: